bahjatnsasra/sprint-ai-content-creator-frontend/README.md

-# Sprint AI Content Creator
+# Sprint AI Content Creator - Frontend

 Welcome to Sprint AI Content Creator, an innovative platform designed to streamline the content creation process.
 Leveraging the power of AI, specifically GPT-4, our tool assists content creators in developing comprehensive content paths, from selecting a subject to acquiring all necessary data for content creation.
 Built with a Node.js backend and a React.js frontend, Sprint AI Content Creator offers a seamless and efficient workflow for content development.